mitre/GraphEx/docs/markdown/setup/installing.md

 - node (v18.15.0 or greater) and npm (v9.5.0 or greater)
 - make

-It is also recommended that you build the application in a python virtual environment (venv).
+It is also recommended that you install the application in a python virtual environment (venv).
 This helps ensure that different python packages (especially ones that may be critical to your system) don't have conflicts between each other.

 ## Installing a Released Graphex Version

-GraphEx may be available via pip.
-If available, then you can simply install the latest graphex package via:
+GraphEx is available via pip: you can simply install the latest graphex package via:
 ```
 python3 -m pip install --upgrade pip
-python3 -m pip install graphex
+python3 -m pip install mitre-graphex
 ```

 Graphex should now be installed on your system.
 You can check by running: